abaldwin06/barking-bear-website/README.md

 Note: Couldn't get cpanel repository syncing via "Git Version Control" to work, so removed the .cpanel.yml file

 ## Where I Left Off
-I have separate pages for boarding and training and hiking and the header links to them I have redone the about us content and drop down, it's on the main page
+Have separate pages for boarding, training, hiking, daycare and the header links to them Redone the about us content and drop down, it's on the main page Polished the copy on the hiking page
+Fixed the scrolling where it cuts off the top header Consolidated the css for service pages

 ### Next
-- Add a day camp page (and update header to link to it)
+- copy and details for the day camp page
-- Beef out the training page
+- copy and details for the training page
-- Beef out the boarding page - with petsitting insurance
+- copy and details for the boarding page - with petsitting insurance
-- Should I remove the services carosel?, or make it an alternate home page?
 - separate out booking page

-- Fix the scrolling that cuts off the top header
 - add a banner to hiking page about waitlist
-- add training hikes to the hiking page
+- add a banner to daycamp about limited time offer about waitlist
+- add newsletter signup
+- separate sign up for hikes or day camp
 - add blog

-- add newsletter signup
+- Change services carosel on main page to top section